rob4lderman/coursera-finance-computational-finance/week6.md

 * Assumptions
     * normal distribution of CC monthly returns
     * covariance stationarity
+        * mean, var constant over time
+        * "constant expected return" = constant mean
+    * recall (week1): multi-period CC return is equal to sum of single period CC returns
+        * we like ADDITIVE (from week 1)!
+        * sum of two normally distributed random variables...
+            * is ALSO a random variable
+    * recall (week2): simple returns are not suited for normal distribution
+        * because it allows for impossible values
+            * e.g. `R < -1`
 * Note: we use monthly returns because...
     * they most closely resemble a normal distribution
     * (as opposed to daily returns).